mage-ai/mage-ai/README_dev.md

 whereis python
 ```

-Then create a poetry virtual environment using that version of Python:
+Then create a Poetry virtual environment using the same version of Python:
 ```bash
 poetry env use $(which python)
 ```

-Then install the dev dependencies:
+Install the dev dependencies:
 ```bash
 make dev_env
 ```

-### Virtualenv
+#### Virtualenv
-***
-To use virtualenv to set up the project, first you need to create a virtualenv environment folder in the root of the repo:
+First, create a virtualenv environment in the root of the repo:
 ```bash
 python -m venv .venv
 ```